CrazyflieTHI/sim_cf2/README.md

 ### 3. Run a Python Script

 Start your *cflib*-based python script with activated *simlink* driver.
-Example scripts can be found in the Crazyflie python library with additional *simlink* driver https://github.com/CrazyflieTHI/crazyflie-lib-python/tree/master/examples/sim_cf2
+Example scripts can be found in the Crazyflie python library https://github.com/CrazyflieTHI/crazyflie-lib-python/tree/master/examples/sim_cf2

 Run for example the autonomousSequence.py script